alejandrobarredo/XAI4ESN/README.md

 # XAI4ESN
 Research studying different approaches to tackle XAI for ESN (Echo State Networks)

-This repository is being updated and will be available in the following days.
+This repository is being updated and will be set ready in the near future.
+Preprint available upon request.